The Innate Features of the Irish Draught

 The Irish Draught horse is easily recognisable for their lean frame, muscular look, excellent bone structure, and pleasant attitude, which makes them the perfect domesticated animals for the farm, as well as the turf.
 These breeds are known for their temperament, learning capabilities, compliance, and the soundness to work throughout the week with little to no persuasion.
 These creatures also possess a unique thinking capability and an unprecedented emotional intelligence, which have resulted in a docile, kind, and intelligent nature that we have come to love from Irish horses.

 The supernatural ability of the Irish Draught to jump massive heights, along with excellent stamina, are some of the important attributes that make them a permanent fixture in horse shows and equestrian events across the world.
-The breed’s strength and flexibility in movements were derived from centuries of careful breeding, making them suitable for riders of all age groups.
+The breed’s strength and flexibility in movements were derived from centuries of careful breeding, making them preferable by sports bettors and irish betting site for horse racing competitions thus making them potential tournament winners in the eyes of the fans.
 These steeds are also extensively used for hunting, as police mounts, and as farm animals, but nowadays, it is mostly used in equestrian sports and similar activities.

 Irish Draught Horse in Horse Racing & Horse Riding